xwillxu/xwillxu/README.md

 #### Click On One Of The Repos To Go To That Repo

 ### Today:
 Summer Camp!
-It's Wednsday!
-Date July 27th, 2022!
+It's Thursday!
+Date July 28th, 2022!

 ### If you Star⭐ or Follow🧍‍♂️🧍‍♂️🧍‍♂️ me then I will it will happen to you.